kuzudb/kuzu-docs/src/content/docs/migrate/index.md

 ```

 :::note[Note]
-The `IMPORT DATABASE` command can only be executed on an empty database.
+1. The `IMPORT DATABASE` command can only be executed on an empty database.
 Currently, in case of a failure during the execution of the `IMPORT DATABASE` command,
 automatic rollback is not supported.
 Therefore, if the `IMPORT DATABASE` command fails, you will need to delete the
 database directory you are connected to and reload it again.
+2. The `IMPORT DATABASE` command also imports all indexes, regardless of whether their dependent extensions were loaded during import.
+If the dependent extension was not loaded during import, it will be automatically loaded during import.
 :::